 Day 4 – Breakfast was served at 9am on the sundeck before we checked out of our cabins and disembarked.
 Today we were heading back to Hanoi for a chilled afternoon at our new hotel La Casa which was in a slightly different area to where we stayed previously so we could go out and explore.
 We decided to have a few hours at the hotel’s rooftop pool to enjoy the sun before heading out to dinner in the old town.

-Day 5 – We all got up early to have breakfast and head out on a half day city tour on rickshaw’s which was an amazing experience and a great way of seeing Hanoi’s sights and getting your bearings.
-We headed to a sight visit at the 5 star Sofitel Metropole Hotel in the French quarter of Hanoi.
-This hotel has a gorgeous outdoor pool, great dining options and colonial style rooms and suites.
+Day 5 – We all got up early to have breakfast and head out on a half-day city tour on rickshaw’s which was an amazing experience and a great way of seeing Hanoi’s sights and getting your bearings.
+We headed to a site visit at the 5 star Sofitel Metropole Hotel in the French quarter of Hanoi.
+This hotel has a gorgeous outdoor pool, great dining options and colonial-style rooms and suites.
 Perfect for travellers who want to stay in luxury accommodation in the centre of the French district with plenty of dining options and shopping facilities.
 From here, our guide from the destination Asia team took us to Hanoi’s famous prison which is now a museum – Hoa Lo Prison Memorial.
-This was a total eye opener with a real insight as to how the Vietnamese were treated in prison and the crimes which sent them in there.
+This was a total eye-opener with a real insight as to how the Vietnamese were treated in prison and the crimes which sent them in there.
 We then headed to the food district of Hanoi where we started a street food tour where we got to experience all Vietnamese food, how it is prepared and what their traditions are.
 Bun Cha is a very famous dish which is Pork and Noodle soup mixed with different vegetables and spices.

 The group headed back to our hotel La Casa to get ready for dinner at the hotel’s rooftop restaurant which wrapped up our final evening in Hanoi before heading on our flight to Dubai at 01:30am.